Photos by Jen Vanderhoof

 Beavers live in family groups consisting of a monogamous breeding pair, yearlings and young of the year.
 They typically have 2-5 kits per year and have a life expectancy of 10-15 years.
 These family groups live in lodges or bank dens.

 With both human and beaver development so intricately tied to waterways, conflicts often arise.
 These conflicts are common in urban and rural areas where homes, business and roads inhabit the stream and riparian corridors that are so appealing to these ecosystem engineers.
 Flooding of human infrastructure can be a costly and stressful result of beaver activity.
 However, there are non-lethal solutions to retain the benefits of beavers and mitigate human impact!
-Visit our Conflict Resolution page for more information.
+Visit our Technical Advice pages for more information.

 Beavers are ecosystem engineers.
 They drastically alter ecosystems in a variety of ways.
 The dams that they build add complexity to streams and rivers while slowing water velocity.
 The ponds behind these dams store water which is slowly released during low flow conditions.
 They also increase groundwater recharge and retention, store sediment and increase riparian habitat.